 Despite not being a fan of overly touristy places, you cannot deny the beauty of this Rockies hot spot.

 We had time to pass before the Canoe rental opened at 8am, so we had breakfast before joining the queue for that bucket list goals experience – the Lake Louise Canoe.

 Money tip: $115 per hour/ $105 per half hour for this experience, or $75 per hour/ $65 per half hour if you’re staying at the hotel.
 Find out more here.

 Check out some of these walks from Lake Louise if you’re planning to make a day out of it.
 There’s also Moraine Lake nearby which is equally as stunning, but by the time we finished at Lake Louise, the Moraine Lake car park was full and shut and we didn’t have the patience to drive to the overflow and get the shuttle.
 We were more than occupied with what we’d witnessed at Lake Louise.

 When we returned to Banff it was only lunch time, so we grabbed some lunch and a matcha from Good Earth Coffeehouse and hiked Sulphur Mountain – a local and popular breezy 45-minute hike in Banff with views over the town.

-On our final day before heading back to Calgary we had breakfast at the legend spot that is Touloulou’s restaurant – they specialise in Cajun cuisine.
+On our final day in the Canadian Rockies, before heading back to Calgary, we had breakfast at the legend spot that is Touloulou’s restaurant.
+They specialise in Cajun cuisine.
 I don’t think I’d ever seen this place without a queue so on the last day, as the English do, we joined it.